 Margaret is holding a bass viola da gamba, notice the six strings and frets.
 Also notice that this instrument is played with an"underhand" bow hold that is different from the bow hold on a violin.
 "Da Gamba" is Italian for leg.
 The viola da gamba (or viol) comes in two smaller sizes, the tenor and the treble, these are also rested on the calves of the legs.
 The viol is related to the lute/guitar families, and is tuned in fourths like a guitar, except for one pair of strings which are a third apart.
 From the lowest string up they are D - G - C - E - A - D - the instrument has a four octave range.

-For more information of recorders go to http://www.americanrecorder.org/
+For more information on recorders go to http://www.americanrecorder.org/

-LAWRENCE (SKIP) PITZER Recorder, lute, guitar, crumhorn, viola da gamba.
+LAWRENCE (SKIP) PITZER Recorder, lute, guitar, crumhorn.
 Skip received a B.F.A from Miami University (Ohio).
-He started the Guitar Department at Wright State University and currently is teaching guitar and lute at Cedarville University, Cedarville Oh. and Wittenberg University in Springfield Ohio.
+He started the Guitar Department at Wright State University.
+He taught classical guitar at Cedarville University for many years and currently teaches guitar and lute at Wittenberg University in Springfield Ohio.
 At Wittenberg Skip has been the instrumental director of the early music ensemble "Kalliope."
-Skip has studied and played the lute since 1975, and performs extensively throughout Ohio as a solo classical guitarist.
+Skip has studied and played the lute since 1975, and performs extensively throughout Ohio as a solo classical guitarist and lutenist.

-Skip is seen here playing the lute - the lute is a plucked fretted instrument, the strings are in pairs (like a mandolin) with an extra single string - thirteen strings in all.
+Skip is seen here playing the lute - the lute is a plucked fretted instrument, the strings are in pairs (like a mandolin) with an extra single string - this lute has thirteen strings in all.